 Dogs at Powis

-We have acres of beautifully kept garden which you can now explore with your four-legged friends.
-Wander through our small woodland, stroll through the Edwardian formal garden or simply find a quiet spot on the Italianate terraces to admire breath taking views across the Severn valley.
+Bring along your furry friend from November to February and explore our formal woodland, stroll through the Edwardian formal garden, or find a quiet spot on the Italianate Terraces to admire breath taking views across the Severn valley.

-- Access: dogs are welcome in the main courtyard, the garden, the East Front, the car park and the path leading from the car-park to the ticket office.
-Buildings are restricted to assistance dogs only.
+- Access: From 1 November 2021 to 28 February 2022 dogs are welcome in the courtyard, the garden, the car park and the path leading from the car-park to the castle.
+Indoor spaces are restricted to assistance dogs only.
 Please note: the wider estate is not owned by the National Trust and we ask you respect the land owner’s wishes by not taking your dog on this land.

 - Leads: please keep your dog on a short, non-extendable lead.
 To ensure our lawns remain perfect for picnics and roly-polys, we ask you keep to the paths where possible.
 Spare leads are available from the ticket office if necessary.